gramineproject/gramine/Documentation/devel/features.md

 data structures), targeted for special use cases like communication with hardware accelerators (e.g.
 GPUs) or implementing socket-related IOCTLs.
 This is achieved via [`sys.ioctl_structs` and `sys.allowed_ioctls` manifest options](../manifest-syntax.html#allowed-ioctls).
 Read the documentation to learn how to use this feature.
-There is also a corresponding [whitepaper](https://arxiv.org/abs/2203.01813).
+There is also a corresponding [whitepaper on communication with hardware accelerators](https://arxiv.org/abs/2203.01813).
 Note that arbitrary IOCTLs specified in the manifest are pass-through and thus potentially insecure by themselves in e.g. SGX environments!

 <details><summary>Related system calls</summary>